 Suddenly my resolve crumbled, along with some of the plans I’d made for my newly revamped freelance lifestyle.
 But, determined not to roll back my intentions (and with considerable moral support from my wife and others) I ploughed on.

-I did have to tweak my plans a little bit; I’d hoped to free up enough time to work fairly solidly on this website, but had to accept that I’d need to balance things rather more in favour of client work that I’d be paid for!
+I did have to tweak my plans a little bit; I’d hoped to free up enough time to work fairly solidly on HomeWorkingClub.
+Instead, it took a while longer to get to that point.
+With another baby on the way, I had to balance things rather more in favour of client work that I knew I’d be paid for!

-While there are inevitably some days when I can’t “be Power Rangers(!)” with my son the second he walks through the door after nursery, I’ve been able to share the “school runs,” do the cooking and some other chores, and – most importantly – fit work around my life instead of fitting life around my work.
+While there are inevitably some days when I can’t start building Lego with my eldest son the second he walks through the door after school, we still have time for home-cooked meals and plenty of fun and games.
+Largely, I fit work around my life instead of fitting life around my work.

 This makes me realise just how much of this freelance lifestyle stuff is so many worlds apart from what I always call “working for the man.”
 Nowadays, I actually find it hard to relate when friends tell me they have to “check” if they can get a certain day off.
 I can’t imagine not being able to drop everything without any permission – for any reason from a child being unexpectedly home from nursery due to illness, to an unexpected trip to the pub because a friend happens to be passing through!